uTox/uTox/docs/BUILD.md

 Make sure you grab a copy of toxcore, openal, and filter_audio from https://jenkins.libtoxcore.so/ (Make sure you grab the right bit version.)

-You will need a working cygwin environment or unix desktop to compile windows.
+You will need a working Cygwin environment or Unix desktop to compile windows.

 For 32 bit:
 ```bash